r5py/r5py/README.md

 parallel computing, and integrates seamlessly with Python/Geopandas workflows.

-## Installation using `mamba` (recommended)
+## Installation

-1. Download and install [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) for your operating system.
-2. Install r5py and Java Development Kit (OpenJDK) with `mamba` by executing following command from terminal:

-       mamba install -c conda-forge r5py openjdk

-After this r5py is ready for use in your Python environment.
+**R5py** is available from conda-forge and PyPi.
+You can use `mamba`, `pip` or `conda` to install it.
+To quickstart your use of **r5py**, we also provide an [`environment.yml` file ](ci/r5py_distro.yaml), using which you can [quickly set up a development environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) and are ready to go.

-For more details and alternative installation options, read the dedicated [installation section](https://r5py.readthedocs.io/en/latest/installation.html) from the r5py documentation.
+For more details and alternative installation options, read the dedicated [installation section](https://r5py.readthedocs.io/en/latest/installation.html) of the r5py documentation.

 ## Usage